square/connect-php-sdk/docs/Api/TransactionsApi.md

 RetrieveTransaction

 Retrieves details for a single transaction.
+Deprecated - recommend using [BatchRetrieveOrders](#endpoint-batchretrieveorders)

 ### Example
 ```php